BLB Solicitors

 Trellis on top of fence

-The maximum height of garden fence with trellis on top will depend on your local authority and you should check with them.
+The maximum height of a garden fence with trellis on top will depend on your local authority and you should check with them.
 In most cases, it must still not exceed two metres, although some local authorities will accept it a little higher if they class it as a temporary structure.
-In those cases, however, the temporary structure will only be allowed to stand for a stated maximum period each year.
+In those cases, however, the temporary structure can only stand for a stated maximum period each year.

 Can I paint my neighbour’s fence?

 You must not paint, repair or otherwise interfere with your neighbour’s fence without their permission.
-To do so would be causing criminal damage.
+To do so is criminal damage.

 Mike Hansom